About Tamara

 I’d had so many stories floating around in my head, one in particular I wanted to write, but before I even started, I knew I had to have a detailed outline.
 I couldn’t do it the way I’d tried before.
 My story would never get where I wanted it to go; I would get frustrated and give up.
 On September 1, 2010, I wrote an 11 page outline for a story I called The Great American Fairytale.
 A month later, I finally fulfilled my promise to my now-deceased Uncle Larry.
 I finished a book.

 The Great American Fairytale, later named Forbidden, never got published.
 Neither did its sequel, Forgotten, or even the third book in the trilogy, Forgiven.
 But those books taught me so much, way more than I could ever include here.
 My husband was also a huge supporter of my writing.
-Every Christmas, he bought me "How-to" books on writing.
+Every Christmas, he bought me “How-to” books on writing.
 At first, I scoffed at the idea.
-I'd already written a book--why did I need a book on how to write one?
-But writing a novel goes way beyond grammar and typos--things like voice, point-of-view, adverbs and passive voice.
+I’d already written a book–why did I need a book on how to write one?
+But writing a novel goes way beyond grammar and typos–things like voice, point-of-view, adverbs and passive voice.
 Modifiers.
-Things that most readers don't think about, but every author should know.
+Things that most readers don’t think about, but every author should know.

 In 2011, I started a book I’d been thinking about for a long time.
 I was still writing my Forbidden trilogy, but this new book just kept nagging me.
 And these lines…”I don’t believe in karma…”